15th Finchley

 The Group’s Silver Anniversary in 1944 was celebrated by a dinner dance at ‘Utopia’ with 175 guests, including the Mayor of Finchley.

-The 1945 census stated that one of the Group gained his King’s Scout but unfortunately his name is not recorded.
+The 1945 census stated that one of the Group gained one King’s Scout but unfortunately his name is not recorded.
 The following year there was another and in 1946 three more are recorded, one of whom is known to be George Street.

 When the war ended the leaders on service duties began to return.
 Alan Fensome and John Brown assumed the roles of Scout Master and Rover Leader respectively and things slowly began to get back to normal.
-Although Alan was running the Troop his warrant as Scout Master was not officially approved until 1947.
+Although Alan was running the Troop his warrant as Scout master was not officially approved until 1947.

 Summer camp was held at East Runton, Norfolk and a couple of old photographs relating to this have been found.